nimh-sfim/Afterimage-Imagery-Behavioral/README.md

 # DOCUMENTATION FOR KRONEMER ET AL., NEUROSCIENCE OF CONSCIOUSNESS, 2024

+The following information details the data sources, analysis scripts, and visualization methods for the results and figures presented in Kronemer et al., Neuroscience of Consciousness, 2024.
+Full methods and statistical analyses details are written in the Kronemer et al., 2024 Methods and Statistical Analyses sections.

 ## RAW DATA

 1. Participant_Information.xlsx: Summary of participant demographic information.

 3. Behavioral files (.txt, .log, .xls): Output behavioral files from the afterimage task that are used in subsequent behavioral analyses.

-4. Vividness of Visual Imagery Questionnaire (VVIQ; .pdf): PDF file with participant responses to the VVIQ.
+4. Vividness of Visual Imagery Questionnaire (VVIQ; .pdf): PDF file with participant responses to the VVIQ (scored manually on a scale of 1-5).

 ## PROCESSED DATA